programminghistorian/ph-submissions/en/drafts/originals/linear-and-logistic-regression.md

 results_df_non_binary.iloc[-1]['nyt_pdf_endpoint']
 ```

 This review was originally labeled as having authors of more than one gender, and our binary model predicted it had a 49.95% chance of being labeled _f_ and a 50.05% chance of being labeled _m_.
 The URL (https://timesmachine.nytimes.com/timesmachine/1905/11/18/101332714.pdf) leads to a review of _Mrs.
-Brookfield and Her Circle_ by Charles and Frances Brookfield (Scribner's, 1905).[^41] The book is a collection of "letter and anecdotes" about Jane Octavia Brookfield, a novelist who maintained a literary salon.
+Brookfield and Her Circle_ by Charles and Frances Brookfield (Scribner's, 1905).[^47] The book is a collection of "letter and anecdotes" about Jane Octavia Brookfield, a novelist who maintained a literary salon.
 She had been friends with William Makepeace Thackeray.
 Her husband William Henry Brookfield was an Anglican clergyman, who had come friends with Alfred Tennyson in college.
 The reviewed book was written by Charles Brookfield, the son of Jane and William, and Charles's wife Frances.
 (Information on Frances appears hard to come by, but the review describes them as Mr. and Mrs. Brookfield.)

-The fact that this reviews ambiguous in terms of gender is not especially surprising.
+The fact that this reviews are ambiguous in terms of gender is not especially surprising.
 The book's authors are presented as husband and wife and is reviewed giving nearly equal weight to Jane Octavia Brookfield and William Henry Brookfield.
 Perhaps the significance here is that a book ostensibly focused on Jane Octavia Brookfield (as the title seems to indicate) frames Brookfield's identity and importance in relation to the men in her life.
 What's more, the review may amplify the extent to which the book engages in that rhetorical strategy.

 To learn more about the terms that drive the predicted probability, we can multiply each of the TF-IDF scores for this book review by their respective coefficients and see which combinations have the highest products.
 In reality, this product is only part of the probability formula (see above), but calculating a groups of products can give us a good snapshot of where we stand.